etiennedemontalivet/python-template-repo/README.rst

     you details about the code's complexity.*

 The ``pylint`` settings are loaded from the ``.pylintrc`` file.
 You can see many options there.
 Feel free to change some of them to fit your code guidelines.
-For example, I have made somes changes:
+For example, I have made somes
+changes:

+*ignore-patterns*
-- ``ignore-patterns``: now it ignores the files ending with ``_no_pylint.py``
+    now it ignores the files ending with ``_no_pylint.py``

+*variable-rgx*
-- ``variable-rgx``: I have updated the accepted variable names as in data science, ``X`` is a common name
+    I have updated the accepted variable names as in data science, ``X`` is a common name

 isort
 ^^^^^
-TODO
+As it is told in the `isort official doc <https://pycqa.github.io/isort/>`_, *isort your imports, so you don't have to*.

+    *isort is a Python utility / library to sort imports alphabetically, and automatically separated into sections and by type.
+It provides a command line utility, Python library and plugins for various editors to quickly sort all your imports.
+It requires Python 3.6+ to run but supports formatting Python 2 code too.*

 commitizen
 ^^^^^^^^^^
-TODO
+As it is told in the `commitizen official doc <https://commitizen-tools.github.io/commitizen/>`_:

+    *Commitizen is a tool designed for teams.
+    Its main purpose is to define a standard way of committing rules and communicating it.
+    The reasoning behind it is that it is easier to read, and enforces writing descriptive commits.
+    Besides that, having a convention on your commits makes it possible to parse them and use them for something else, like generating automatically the version or a changelog.*

+You can customize it by modifying the ``.cz.toml`` file, especially the ``schema`` and ``schema_pattern`` entries.
+For more details, see their documentation.

 Documentation tools
 -------------------

 I won't get into too much details here, but still some that I find useful.
 A common tool to build and create doc in python is ``sphinx``.
-We will set up everything so we'll have to get the less into the doc, the more into the code.
+We will set up everything so we have to write the less into the doc, the more into the code.

 sphinx